facebookresearch/fairseq/README.md

   - Here, similar to Global-Level KD, each language has its own Global FIFO queue, which makes it suitable for multilingual KD with imbalanced datasets.
 This technique requires adding language tags to each     translation pair, similar to [Ramesh _et al_.](https://aclanthology.org/2022.tacl-1.9/).
 These tags will help the model break the batch into respective languages and push them into the corresponding        Global language queues.
 Note that each FIFO language queue, irrespective of language abundance, will be of the same size, i.e., ```$kd_queue_sz```.
 I know this does not sound so good, and I am working      on an alternative.

-  - *UPDATE*: _Initially, the KD Loss was implemented as the CrossEntropy between student and teacher model distributions, but it was very unustable in mixed-precision training, and led to `inf` loss.
+  - *UPDATE-1*: _Initially, the KD Loss was implemented as the CrossEntropy between student and teacher model distributions, but it was very unustable in mixed-precision training, and led to `inf` loss.
 Hence, the latest implementation uses KL-Divergence, which is much more stable and easy to compute in PyTorch_.
+  - *UPDATE-2*: _Based on [Wen _et al_.](https://aclanthology.org/2023.acl-long.605.pdf), newer variants for KD Loss have been implemented, wiz. `js_div` and `tvd`.
+They can be used by setting the flag `--kd-criterion js_div`.
+By default, `kl_div` is used.
+This feature is still being tested, so if you encounter any bugs, do raise a pull-request._

 - **Recurrent Stacking** ([Dabre & Fujita](https://ojs.aaai.org/index.php/AAAI/article/view/4590)): RS is an extreme parameter sharing technique in which all the layers in the encoder/decoder are shared.
 Implementation-wise, only one layer exists in the module, and the rest $N-1$ are mere references to it.
 RS can be activated with the following flags: `--encoder-recurrent-stacking 6 --decoder-recurrent-stacking 6`